How difficult is the Dhaulagiri Base Camp Trek?

-Reasons to choose Alpine Eco Trek for the Dhaulagiri Base Camp Trek
+Why do we choose Alpine Eco Trek for the Dhaulagiri Base Camp trek?

-- In our itinerary, we have included four rest and acclimatization days.
-These extra days will help you acclimatize to the high altitudes and also increases chances of completing the traverse in case of any delays flying from Kathmandu to Pokhara or Jomsom to Pokhara.
+4) In our itinerary, we have included four rest and acclimatization days.
+These extra days will help you acclimatize to the high altitudes and also increase your chances of completing the traverse in case of any delays flying from Kathmandu to Pokhara or Jomsom to Pokhara.

-- We bring a satellite phone on the Dhaulagiri Base Camp Trek.
+6) We bring a satellite phone to the Dhaulagiri Base Camp Trek.
 It is essential for your guide to have reliable communications with the Agency for logistics, planning and group safety.

 7) Our guides for the Dhaulagiri Circuit Trek will bring a comprehensive first aid kit plus high altitude medicine, antibiotics and other medicines.

 8) There will be a wide range of meals for breakfast, lunch, and dinner.
 We bring along a supply of chocolate, muesli bars, Pringles, biscuits, and nuts.

 How can I book the Dhaulagiri Base Camp trek?

 Once you confirmed the trip, we need a photocopy of your passport along with a 20 percent down payment of the total price for advance flight tickets and hotel booking and permit process.